thegooddocsproject/templates/how-to/about-how-to.md

 How To articles take the reader through a series of steps required to solve a specific problem.
 They explain in detail how to do a specific task.
-Don't use How To articles to teach concepts, but to prescribe a set of sequential steps readers must do to be able to use a feature.
+Use How To articles to prescribe a set of sequential steps readers must do to be able to use a feature.
+Don't use How To articles to teach concepts.

 How To articles are often confused with tutorials.
 How To articles are problem-oriented, while tutorials are learning-oriented.